misshozzie/LearnwithMalik/README.md

 # LEARN WITH MALIK

-This simple browser game is designed specifically for toddlers to enhance their educational knowledge.
-With its vibrant colors and engaging, wholesome content, it’s truly a fun and dedicated learning tool for kids.
+This simple browser game is dedicated for toddlers for them to learn educational knowledge.
+It's colorful, it looks fun, and wholesome, really dedicated for kids.

 ## Author/ Designer/ Coder social links: